Friday, 29 May 2026

 Tina and Mike left at 5 and said they had no idea when the ambulance may arrive.
 We all know the NHS are struggling.
 We'd just have to be patient.

-The ambulance arrived at 11.29 and off they went.
+The ambulance arrived at 23.29 and took the man to hospital.

 I slept for a full 8 hours that night.
-A night full of hopes and dreams.
+The pressure was off.

 No comments: